MahanthiBukkapatnam/ml-explorers/readme.md

 * Mahanthi
   * I submitted my homework for my course.
 Linear Programming (Advanced Analytics).
   * I went through the Linear Programming slides to this group.
+  * I explained the product rule for the differentiaion.

 # 1/31/2021
 * Attended: Mahanthi/Vinay/Pani/Sudha